openswarm-eu/draft-ietf-lake-edhoc-psk/draft-ietf-lake-edhoc-psk.md

 ## Credentials

-Initiator and Responder are assumed to have a PSK (external PSK or resumption PSK) with good amount of randomness and the requirements that:
+The Initiator and Responder are assumed to share a PSK (external PSK or resumption PSK) with good amount of entropy and the following requirements:

 - Only the Initiator and the Responder have access to the PSK.
 - The Responder is able to retrieve CRED_PSK and the PSK, using ID_CRED_PSK.

-where:
+### ID_CRED_PSK

-- ID_CRED_PSK is a COSE header map containing header parameters that can identify a pre-shared key.
+ID_CRED_PSK is a COSE header map containing header parameters that can identify a pre-shared key.
 For example:

 ~~~~~~~~~~~~
-ID_CRED_PSK = {4 : h'0f' }
+ID_CRED_PSK = {4 : h'0f' }; 4 = 'kid'
 ~~~~~~~~~~~~

+The purpose of ID_CRED_PSK is to facilitate retrieval of the correct PSK.
+It is RECOMMENDED that ID_CRED_PSK uniquely identifies the corresponding CRED_PSK, since ambiguity may require the recipient to try multiple keys.

+If ID_CRED_PSK consists of a single 'kid' parameter, the compact encoding defined in {{Section 3.5.3.2 of RFC9528}}, applies.
+For example, { 4 : h'0f' } may be compactly encoded in the plaintext as the byte string h'0f'.

+### CRED_PSK

+CRED_PSK is an authentication credential that identifies and encapsulates the PSK.
+It substitutes the public-key based credentials CRED_I and CRED_R defined in {{RFC9528}}.

+While CRED_PSK may adopt encoding and representation patterns from {{Section 3.5.2 and Section 3.5.3 of RFC9528}}, it differs fundamentally in that:

+- CRED_PSK contains or identifies a symmetric key, not a public authentication key.

+- Authentication is achieved implicitly via the successful use of the PSK to derive keying material and decrypt protected messages.

+- Signature-based fields such as Signature_or_MAC are not used.

-- CRED_PSK is an authentication credential that identifies the PSK.
-It is often represented as a CBOR Web Token (CWT) or CWT Claims Set (CCS) {{RFC8392}} whose 'cnf' claim uses the confirmation method 'COSE_Key' to carry the PSK.
-However, other formats for CRED_PSK are also allowed, as long as they enable the recipient to identify and retrieve the correct PSK.
+A common representation of CRED_PSK is a CBOR Web Token (CWT) or CWT Claims Set (CCS) {{RFC8392}} whose 'cnf' claim uses the confirmation method 'COSE_Key' to carry the PSK.
 An example of CRED_PSK would be:

 ~~~~~~~~~~~~
 {                                               /CCS/